What is a Vacuole?

 Vacuoles in an amoeba (a one-celled eukaryote)

 They have a lipid membrane around them to keep out the salty water of the cytoplasm.
 Simple cells and prokaryotes generally don't have vacuoles, so vacuoles probably evolved along with the first eukaryotic cells around two billion years ago.
 Probably they started out when part of the lipid membrane around the cell folded in and then pinched itself off to form a new little membrane inside the cell.
+Cells that used extra energy to make vacuoles survived better, because they could use the vacuoles to keep the cell healthier.

 All plant cells have vacuoles.
 Plant cells use the vacuoles to keep things in, just the way you might use plastic bags.
 Sometimes the cell puts garbage or poisons or broken parts of the cell or extra water inside a vacuole.
 Sometimes the cell keeps food in a vacuole (like hydrocarbon molecules that it will break down later for food).
 Sometimes plant cells use vacuoles like water balloons to stiffen one part of the cell and give it a more useful shape.
 Some plant cells are almost all taken up by vacuoles.